 Coffee style

-The clearest draw is the multi-roaster range.
-Kumquat's own site frames the shop around curated coffees from top roasters and origins worldwide, while the shelves and online store show the same instinct through coffee, tea, filters, brewers, scales, and other home-brew tools.
+The main draw is range with judgment.
+Kumquat's own site frames the shop around curated coffees from top roasters and origins worldwide, and the Highland Park shelves make that visible before you order: bags from guest roasters, tea, filters, brewers, scales, and small pieces of home-brew kit.
+It is the rare retail wall that feels useful rather than decorative.

 Food